laanayabdrzak/laanayabdrzak.github.io/_posts/2016-03-26-Architecting-Modern-Mobile-Applications.md

 #### So why use MVP?

 In Android we have a problem arising from the fact that Android activities are **closely coupled** to both interface and data access mechanisms.
-The main issue with this approach was that the View layer had too many responsibilities, so it becomes impossible to maintain and extend.
-Ideally the **MVP** pattern would achieve that same logic might have completely different and interchangeable views. **MVP** makes views independent from our data source, it divide the application into at least three different layers, which let us test them independently.
+The main issue with this approach is that the View layer had too many responsibilities, so it becomes impossible to maintain and extend.
+Ideally the **MVP** pattern would achieve the same logic that might have been completely different and interchangeable views. **MVP** makes views independent from the data source, it divide the application into at least three different layers, which let us test them independently.

 - The **model** is the data that will be displayed in the view (user interface).
 - The **view** is an interface that displays data (the model) and routes user commands (events) to the Presenter to act upon that data